DISC Profiles for New Zealand

-The 12 personality types are combinations of the four core traits—Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
+The 12 DISC Styles are combinations of the four core traits—Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
 As well as these four, there are eight combination types: DI, ID, IS, SI, SC, CS, CD, and DC.

 Each DISC personality type identifies natural or preferred behaviours.
 For example, DI are results-driven and persuasive, IS people are sociable and reliable, and CS people are methodical and dependable.